ksator/junos-orchestration-with-vagrant/README.md

 #### example with the directory 3vsrx-v2:

-you first need to install Vagrant, Virtual box, and the required Vagrant plugins.
+You first need to install Vagrant, Virtual box, and the required Vagrant plugins.

 ##### Clone the repo, and move to the directory 3vsrx-v2: